onegray/RadioButton-ios/README.md

 ![Demo](https://raw.github.com/onegray/RadioButton-ios/data/demo.gif)

 #### Super easy to use
 It does not need any central manager.
-Just links buttons right in Interface Builder:
+Just link the buttons right in Interface Builder:

 ![Demo](https://raw.github.com/onegray/RadioButton-ios/data/linking.gif)